-Since 2003, VINNOVA (a Swedish governmental R&D agency) has supported Robotdalen.
-Robotdalen is one of Europe's leading robotics centers, where researchers, developers, manufacturers, and academics work together in the field of robotics with a commercial focus.
-Robodalen has a particular emphasis on industrial, logistics, service, and healthcare robotics.
-The approximate annual budget has varied from roughly 0.7 to 2.5 million USD.
-There are five representative ongoing projects: robot suit HAL, FIREM (FIre REscue in Mines), STRADA for interactive remote rehabilitation for stroke patients, the cognitive retinal generator for assisting ophthalmic surgery, and the world's first hygiene robot, Poseidon.
+In Sweden, Robotdalen - a Swedish robotics initiative with the goal of creating regional growth in Mälardalen and Sweden as a whole by building an innovation system in robotics and automation - commenced its operations in 2003 as a VINNVÄXT winner.
+From 2003 to 2019, VINNOVA (a Swedish governmental R&D agency) had supported Robotdalen.
+It was one of Europe's leading robotics centers, where researchers, developers, manufacturers, and academics work together in the field of robotics with a commercial focus.
+Robodalen had a particular emphasis on industrial, logistics, service, and healthcare robotics.
+There were five representative projects: robot suit HAL, FIREM (FIre REscue in Mines), STRADA for interactive remote rehabilitation for stroke patients, the cognitive retinal generator for assisting ophthalmic surgery, and the world's first hygiene robot, Poseidon.
+As VINNVÄXT funding was being phased out in 2019, Robotdalen was restructured into Robotdalen AB, enabling its commercial revenues to be managed and switched up.

-Aside from Robotdalen, the Swedish Foundation for Strategic Research (SSF) funds science, engineering, and medicine via grants of up to 100 million USD annually.
-Among the 32 currently active projects, one robotics research project is, especially in information-, communication and systems technology, being funded under the project title of "Smart Systems" including ICT, robotics, and AI with a budget of 30 million USD over five years from 2016 until 2021.
+Aside from Robotdalen. the Swedish Foundation for Strategic Research (SSF) funds science, engineering, and medicine via grants of up to 54.6 million USD (600 million SEK) annually.
+From 2016 until 2021, there was a robotic related research theme "Smart Systems 2015" including ICT, robotics, and AI with a budget 27 million USD (300 million SEK).
 The goal of framework grants for research on smart systems is to improve the designs and functionalities of existing kinds of technological systems or to create entirely novel types.
 Smart systems may offer adaptive, predictive, and robust behaviors and capabilities even under hostile conditions.
 They could also provide compensation for uncertainty or variability in a range of contexts.
 Safety and security can be features of a target system, while flexibility and upgradeability are normal parts of the specification.
 The major research areas are Cyber Physical Systems, Integrated Systems, Systems of Systems, Automation, Autonomous Systems and Robots, and Artificial Intelligence-Based Information Systems.